mazwat/mazwat.github.io/rob210-intro.md

 # Hero section
 title: ROB210 - Robotics & Cybernetics
-description: ROB210 is intended to apply robotics and cybernetics principles to the design and development of simple robot prototypes.
+description: Apply robotics and cybernetics principles to the design and development of simple robot prototypes.

 # Author box
 author: